jshields123/CV/README.md

 #### Your University / College (start_date to end_date)

-- Subject, any specialisms
+- Bsc Hons Criminology and Psychology
+  Sheffield Hallam University
-- Grade
+- Grade 2:1
-- Other cool stuff

 #### Any other qualifications

+- PMI Project Management for Beginners 2020

 That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies

 - A keen runner always the competitor, follow me on strava eating up the miles.
+- Coffee enthusiast, always trying to perfect my flat white art.
-- A nightmare to watch films with as I have seen everything.
+- A nightmare to choose a film to watch with, I have seen everything.
 - Adventures to somewhere new, be that a nature walk or cliff diving into the ocean.
 - Yoga and meditation to zen the mind and keep myself sane!
+- Big sports fan from football, rugby league to MMA.

 Any cool stuff that makes you a super part of a software development team